eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-architecture.md

 > - Ethereum's consensus protocol combines two separate consensus protocols.
 > - "LMD GHOST" essentially provides liveness.
 > - "Casper FFG" provides finality.
-> - Together they are sometimes known as "Gasper".
+> - Together they are known as "Gasper".
 > - In a "live" protocol, something good always happens.
 > - In a "safe" protocol, nothing bad ever happens.
 > - No practical protocol can be always safe and always live.